A note on balancing sequences and application to cryptography: Conclusions

+In this paper, we consider balancing sequences and prove that under the assumption of the $abc$ conjecture for the number field $\mathbb{Q}(\sqrt{2})$, there are at least O(log x) as many balancing non-Wieferich primes $p$ such that $p\equiv\pm1\Mod{r}$ for any fixed integer $r\geq2$.

+Further, we suggest a public key cryptosystem using Affine-Hill cipher and generalized balancing matrix $Q_{B_s}^{k}$ with a large power $k$.
+We propose a key formation (i.e., exchange of the key matrix $K=Q_{B_s}^{k}$ of order $s\times s$ for the encryption-decryption scheme with the help of balancing sequences under prime modulo).
+In this scheme, instead of exchanging key matrix, we simply exchange a pair of numbers $(s,k)$, which results in a wide-key space and lower time and space complexity.

-The author I. Mumtaj Fathima would like to thank Moulana Azad National Fellowship for minority students, UGC.
+\textbf{Acknowledgement.} The author I. Mumtaj Fathima would like to express her gratitude to Maulana Azad National Fellowship for minority students, UGC.
 This research work is supported by MANF-2015-17-TAM-56982, University Grants Commission (UGC), Government of India.